 Ohio Admin.
 Code 5101:6-20-40 - State hearings: disqualification consent agreement

-shall enter into an agreement with the county prosecutor that provides for
+enter into an agreement with the county prosecutor that provides for giving the

-giving the individual advance written notification of the consequences of
+individual advance written notification of the consequences of signing a

 (C) The disqualification consent agreement

-shall also sign the agreement if the accused
+will also sign the agreement if the accused individual

 (4) A statement that signing the agreement